 These attractive neighborhoods fall within a limited area encompassed by Campus Drive, Page Mill, Junipero Serra, and Bowdoin Street.
 Those looking to buy within this borough have to meet one very unique requirement: they must be qualified University faculty and staff.
 Residents are also listed as co-owners with ”Leland R. Stanford, Jr. University” and are allowed to sell only to those willing to enter into this same arrangement.

 With the average home running 3,000 square feet, Stanford dwellings have an average per square foot price of $800, making it one of the biggest ‘bargains’ in Palo Alto.

-Those who are able to buy a home in this borough are assured a quiet calm with classic, well-maintained dwellings and well educated neighbors with whom they have much in common.
+Those who are able to buy a home in this borough are assured of a quiet calm with classic, well-maintained dwellings and well-educated neighbors with whom they have much in common.

 - Very large borough that is similar in character to College Terrance and Palo Alto Hills

 - Variety of well maintained vintage homes, many as large as 3,000 square feet

 - Average price of $800 per square foot

 The neighborhood of Stanford owes its very existence to the University of the same name.
 This district, like College Terrace and Professorville, was created to serve university students, staff, and faculty, but this demographic also continues to own all of the residential property within its expansive borders.

 Stanford was once part of two ranchos that dominated the area, Rinconada del Arroyo de San Francisquito and the enormous Rincon de San Francisquito.
 In 1868, Leland Stanford bought a large portion of Rincon de San Francisquito from then-owner, San Francisco capitalist George Gordon.
 Stanford used the land for the creation of his Palo Alto Stock Farm.